Sell Digital Products. Create it once and sell it repeatedly. This is probably one of the main reasons you’re interested in selling digital products.

 Use Free Content as a Lead Magnet

 Now we want to make our waitlist enticing to our target customers.
 Other than having an optimized landing page, free content is a great way to give people a reason to sign up for the waitlist.
-So we’ve already established the beginning to create an audience before you launch your digital products is a great idea.
+So we’ve already established the beginning creating an audience before you launch your digital products is a great idea.

 Well, free content is a really effective way to do that.
 Free content helps build an audience forge deeper relationships with that audience, build trust, gain consumer insights and help stimulate demand for your product.